 If the other driver refuses to wait for police at the scene, or provide insurance policy details, you should try to take down their license plate to assist officers.
 You may also be able to file a claim against UM/UIM insurance.
-You should contact police within 24 hours to document the accident, and contact your insurance company within 30 days according to the conditions of UM insurance when the responsible driver cannot be identified.
 Contact a lawyer to find out more.